Russian Revolution: Economic and social changes

 The rapid industrialization of Russia also resulted in urban overcrowding and poor conditions for urban industrial workers (as mentioned above).
-Between 1890 and 1910, the population of the capital, Saint Petersburg, swelled from 1,033,600 to 1,905,600, with Moscow experiencing similar growth.
+Between 1890 and 1910, the population of the capital, Saint Petersburg, nearly doubled from 1,033,600 to 1,905,600, with Moscow experiencing similar growth.
 This created a new 'proletariat' which, due to being crowded together in the cities, was much more likely to protest and go on strike than the peasantry had been in previous times.
-In one 1904 survey, it was found that an average of 16 people shared each apartment in Saint Petersburg, with six people per room.
+One 1904 survey found that an average of 16 people shared each apartment in Saint Petersburg, with six people per room.
 There was also no running water, and piles of human waste were a threat to the health of the workers.
 The poor conditions only aggravated the situation, with the number of strikes and incidents of public disorder rapidly increasing in the years shortly before World War I. Because of late industrialization, Russia's workers were highly concentrated.
 By 1914, 40% of Russian workers were employed in factories of 1,000+ workers (32% in 1901).
-42% worked in 100–1,000 worker enterprises, 18% in 1–100 worker businesses (in the US, 1914, the figures were 18, 47 and 35 respectively).
+42% worked in 100–1,000 worker enterprises, 18% in 1–100 worker businesses (in the US, 1914, the figures were 18%, 47% and 35% respectively).

 World War I added to the chaos.
 Conscription across Russia resulted in unwilling citizens being sent off to war.
 The vast demand for factory production of war supplies and workers resulted in many more labor riots and strikes.
 Conscription stripped skilled workers from the cities, who had to be replaced with unskilled peasants.
 When famine began to hit due to the poor railway system, workers abandoned the cities in droves seeking food.
 Finally, the soldiers themselves, who suffered from a lack of equipment and protection from the elements, began to turn against the Tsar.
 This was mainly because, as the war progressed, many of the officers who were loyal to the Tsar were killed, being replaced by discontented conscripts from the major cities who had little loyalty to the Tsar.